 the first West Australian regional branch of the Country Women’s Association (CWA) of WA was set up in Nungarin, and it is still operating today.
 2014 saw our 90th birthday celebrations held there.

 The aim of the Association was then, and still remains, to improve the well-being of all people, especially those in country areas, by promoting courtesy, cooperation, community effort, ethical standards, and the wise use of resources.

 CWA was formed to meet the needs of the time – to help women in isolated rural communities, and to provide a voice to Government to seek solutions to the difficulties facing families, particularly those in such areas.
 From the formation of the Association in 1924, there have been various arrangements to accommodate our Head Office in Perth.
-Mrs Rowney has compiled the history of these Perth bases from our archives, and can be found in A STORY OF THE HOMES OF THE COUNTRYWOMEN of WA
+The history of these Perth bases has now been compiled from our archives, and can be found in A STORY OF THE HOMES OF THE COUNTRYWOMEN of WA

 1928 the first purpose built Rest Room

 was built at Baandee, then an important small town in the Wheatbelt region of Western Australia, between the towns of Kellerberrin and Merredin, on the Great Eastern Highway – approximately 230 kilometres from the state capital, Perth.
 In 1953 the Baandee branch was flooded out of its home for several months, the piano sitting up on 44 gallon oil drums.
 Consequently, the first West Australian CWA restrooms have been relocated from Baandee to the site of the first West Australian CWA Branch, at Mangowine, in Nungarin.